JBSVA/blue-team-labs/phishing-investigation/investigation-1.md

 This email appears suspicious because it claims to be a new voicemail from an unknown number and includes an attachment that prompts the user to download a file.
 The Office 365 logo is used to make the email look legitimate, and the attachment ultimately leads to a page disguised as an Outlook login, which is a common phishing tactic to capture credentials.

 ## Header Analysis
-- SPF result:
+- SPF result: Unknown / not provided in sample
-- DKIM result:
+- DKIM result: Unknown / not provided in sample
-- DMARC result:
+- DMARC result: Unknown / not provided in sample
-- Sending IP:
+- Sending IP: Unknown / spoofed

 ## URL & Attachment Analysis
 | Indicator | Type (URL/IP/Domain) | Reputation |